 Natural disasters, severe weather and climate

-Italy is located in an active seismic region.
-In recent years, a number of earthquakes have occurred in Italy, causing deaths, injuries and damage to infrastructure.
+Italy is located in an active seismic region, and experiences a number of earthquakes each year.
+Significant earthquakes occur occasionally, resulting in damage to infrastructure, homes, property, and causing injuries and death.
 If you are in an affected area, you should monitor media reports and follow the advice of local authorities.

 Mt Etna on the island of Sicily and Mt Stromboli and Mt Vulcano in the Aeolian Islands chain north of Sicily are all active volcanoes.
-Mt Etna and Mt Stromboli experienced some lava flows in early 2007.
-In 2011, minor eruptions on Mt Etna have resulted in small lava flows and ash clouds which have caused temporary closures at Catania airport.
-Mt Vesuvius near Naples is currently inactive, but is monitored.
+In August 2014, minor eruptions on Mt Etna resulted in small lava flows and ash clouds.
+Mt Stromboli also experienced some lava flows in 2014.
+Mt Vesuvius near Naples is currently inactive, but continues to be monitored.
 The Humanitarian Early Warning Service provides updates on volcanic activity.
 If an eruption occurs, follow the advice of local authorities.

 Forest fires often occur during the summer months in Italy (usually June to September), particularly in heavily forested regions.
 If you are in an affected area, you should monitor media reports and follow the advice of local authorities.